top of page

 ABOUT

-Monica has a bachelor’s degree in English Literature from Southern Illinois University, Edwardsville, a master of Fine Arts in Fiction Writing from Lindenwood University St. Charles, MO, and received a master’s of Elementary Education from National Louis University Chicago, Illinois.
+Monica has a Bachelor’s degree in English Literature from Southern Illinois University, Edwardsville, an MFA in Fiction Writing from Lindenwood University, St. Charles, MO, and a master’s of M.E from National Louis University Chicago, Illinois.

-When people ask her for writing advice, Monica is always honest.
+When people ask for writing advice, Monica is honest.
 “Don’t take yourself too seriously, but write as if you are serious about your work.
-Most of all, make sure you love writing and are passionate about your subject.
+Most of all, make sure you write about your passion.
 It’s like your child; you have to love it even when

 no one else does.”